Access Financial Services Inc. Increases Stock Position in Graphic Packaging Holding (NYSE:GPK)

 Shares of NYSE:GPK opened at $29.18 on Friday.
 Graphic Packaging Holding has a 52-week low of $20.07 and a 52-week high of $29.43.
 The stock has a market cap of $8.93 billion, a price-to-earnings ratio of 12.42 and a beta of 0.83.
 The company has a quick ratio of 0.42, a current ratio of 1.10 and a debt-to-equity ratio of 1.66.
 The business has a 50-day moving average price of $26.27 and a 200-day moving average price of $24.09.

-Graphic Packaging (NYSE:GPK – Get Free Report) last announced its quarterly earnings data on Tuesday, February 20th.
-The industrial products company reported $0.75 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.69 by $0.06.
-The firm had revenue of $2.25 billion during the quarter, compared to analysts’ expectations of $2.40 billion.
+Graphic Packaging (NYSE:GPK – Get Free Report) last posted its earnings results on Tuesday, February 20th.
+The industrial products company reported $0.75 EPS for the quarter, topping the consensus estimate of $0.69 by $0.06.
+The firm had revenue of $2.25 billion for the quarter, compared to analyst estimates of $2.40 billion.
 Graphic Packaging had a return on equity of 35.66% and a net margin of 7.67%.
-The company’s revenue for the quarter was down 5.7% compared to the same quarter last year.
-During the same period last year, the business posted $0.59 earnings per share.
+Graphic Packaging’s revenue for the quarter was down 5.7% compared to the same quarter last year.
+During the same period last year, the company earned $0.59 earnings per share.
 Equities analysts predict that Graphic Packaging Holding will post 2.71 EPS for the current year.

 Graphic Packaging Dividend Announcement